akshayj12/RobotOrHuman/README.md

 Based on the emotional analysis system decides , whether the person is a human or a Robot.

 #######
-ALl the code is in the Assets folder.
+ALL the code is in the Assets folder.